 The Company complies with accounting and disclosure requirements of ASC Topic 260, "Earnings Per Share."
 Net loss per share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period, excluding Class A ordinary shares subject to forfeiture.
-Weighted average shares at December 14, 2020 were reduced for the effect of an aggregate of 375,000 Class B ordinary shares that are subject to forfeiture if the over-allotment option is not exercised in full or in part by the underwriters (see Note

-6).
-At December 14, 2020, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of the Company.
+Weighted average shares at December 31, 2020 were reduced for the effect of an aggregate of 1,000,000 Class B ordinary shares (other than the founder shares transferred to the two independent directors) that are subject to forfeiture if the over-allotment option is not exercised in full or in part by the underwriters (see Note 6).
+At December 31, 2020, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of the Company.
 As a result, diluted loss per share is the same as basic loss per share for the periods presented.